eventum/eventum/System-Advanced:-Localization.md

 > Spanish Output: Hola mundo

+### System Variables & Example Strings

+When making contributions to the localization effort, there are system variables and example strings that do not require translation.

+`%1$s`
+`%2$s`
+`@example.com`

 ## Adding a new language to Eventum

 To add a language not shown in the [[translation status page|https://translations.launchpad.net/eventum/trunk/+pots/eventum]], please review the [[older documentation|System-Advanced:-Localization:-Old-Style]] covering gettext, Poedit, and how localization is added to Eventum.